Cannondale: History

 Todd Patterson, another designer/inventor, joined the company and developed the process for jigging and welding aluminum bicycle frames, enabling Cannondale to become a bicycle manufacturer.

 The Cannondale Metro North train station in Wilton, Connecticut, after which the company is named.

 Today, Cannondale produces bicycles, although they are no longer hand-made in the US.
 Many bicycle frame manufacturers use many materials such as steel or titanium whereas Cannondale specializes in aluminum and carbon fiber, a technology in which they were pioneers.

 The name of the company was taken from the Cannondale Metro North train station in Wilton, Connecticut.
 Another story as told in their 1983 catalog is that employee Pete Meyers was sent to order telephone service installation in 1970.
 When asked for the name of the business to be listed under, Meyers coined the name while looking at a rusty cannon inscribed "dale" and the sign on the Cannon railroad crossing.
+This story is apocryphal, however, and was an inside joke among the company owners and marketing team.
+In fact, the story dated back at least 10 years earlier when it was promoted in much the same language in Cannondale's marketing material, according to John Heenehan, then a high school student who worked part-time for over a year as a Cannondale employee, and who grew up on the same street as co-owner Ron Davis and was friends with his older son.